Where Do I Start?

 - Show you’re paying attention and you’ll notice if your children drink.

 The adolescent brain is still developing and is uniquely sensitive to alcohol.
 Kids need to know that drinking now can have immediate physical consequences — and potentially cause long-term damage.
-Highlight a few critical facts, such as:
+Highlight a few critical facts:

 - Excessive drinking has short-term consequences such as risky behavior, blackouts and accidents, and problems with memory and learning.